 The Pirates, tanked up with the league’s best hitting led by veterans Paul Waner and Arky Vaughan, were a full seven games up to start September; but they, too, would be destined to join the long list of bubble-busting, would-be league champions.

 Fast closing in on the Pirates’ tails were the Cubs, pennant winners three years before and competitive since, their younger players improving with age.
 The Cubs had made only one major roster change before the year, acquiring pitcher Dizzy Dean from the Cardinals.
 The move was considered window dressing; while Dean all but blew out his arm coming back too soon from a toe injury in 1937, he was still a big enough gate attraction that when he did pitch, the fans would follow.

-Another major, and unexpected, move came at midseason when Cub skipper Charlie Grimm burned out and handed the managerial reins over to Gabby Hartnett.
+Another major, and unexpected, move came at midseason when Chicago skipper Charlie Grimm burned out and handed the managerial reins over to Gabby Hartnett.
 The 37-year-old catcher couldn’t get any more out of the Cubs than Grimm had—until September.

 The Cubs won, won again, and kept winning, until they had pared the Pittsburgh seven-game lead to a game and a half—just in time for the Pirates to arrive at Chicago for a crucial three-game series to open the season’s final week.

 For the first game, fragile Dizzy Dean was called upon to start his first game in a month.
 His fastball long gone and aching through every delivery on pure guts and smarts, Dean masteredDean called the outing the greatest of his career. the hard-hitting Pirates, 2-1, falling a mere out short of a complete game.